Tipu Sultan: Death

 Horatio Nelson defeated François-Paul Brueys D'Aigalliers at the Battle of the Nile in Egypt in 1798.
 Three armies marched into Mysore in 1799—one from Bombay and two British, one of which included Arthur Wellesley.
 They besieged the capital Srirangapatna in the Fourth Mysore War.
-There were more than 60,000 soldiers of the British East India Company, approximately 4,000 Europeans and the rest Indians; while Tipu Sultan's forces numbered only 30,000.
+There were more than 60,000 soldiers of the British East India Company, approximately 4,000 Europeans and the rest Indians; while Tipu Sultan's forces numbered only around 30,000.
 The betrayal by Tipu Sultan's ministers in working with the British and weakening the walls to make an easy path for the British.
-The death of Tipu Sultan led British General Harris to exclaim "now india is ours".
+The death of Tipu Sultan led British General Harris to exclaim "Now India is ours."

 When the British broke through the city walls, French military advisers told Tipu Sultan to escape via secret passages and to fight the rest of the wars from other forts, but he refused.
+Tipu famously said "Better to live one day as a tiger than a thousand years as a sheep".

 Tipu Sultan was killed at the Hoally (Diddy) Gateway, which was located 300 yd from the N.E.
 Angle of the Srirangapatna Fort.
 He was buried the next afternoon at the Gumaz, next to the grave of his father.
 Many members of the British East India Company believed that Nawab of Carnatic Umdat Ul-Umra secretly provided assistance to Tipu Sultan during the war and sought his deposition after 1799.
 These five men include Mir Sadiq, Purnaiya, two military commanders Saiyed Saheb and Qamaruddin, and Mir Nadim, commandant of the fort of Seringapatam.
-The episode of treachery as narrated by Hasan starts with the disobedience of Tipu’s instructions.
+The episode of treachery as narrated by Hasan starts with the disobedience of Tipu's instructions.
 When he died there were jubilant celebrations in Britain, with authors, playwrights and painters creating works to celebrate it.
 The death of Tipu Sultan was celebrated with declaration of public holiday in Britain.